email@example.comGot a bunch of “Other” filling up all your iPhone storage? Here’s what you can do about it.

 You’ve already deleted every app you don’t think you need, and there’s still not enough space.
-So you look at your iPhone storage in Settings and, sure enough, your iPhone is full.
-Worst of all, a huge chunk of it is just listed as Other.
+So you open Settings, tap General, then iPhone Storage and, sure enough, your iPhone is full.
+Worst of all, a huge chunk of it is just listed as “Other.”
 What’s that supposed to mean?
 How do you get rid of it?

 The Other storage section is mysterious and confusing, and there’s no one answer that works for everyone, but hopefully this guide will help you deal with this problem.

 To see how much storage all your apps and data are taking up on your iPhone’s storage, open the Settings app, select General, then iPhone Storage.
 Up top you’ll see a bar graph showing your total iPhone storage and which types of data are filling it up.
 Beneath that you’ll find a list of applications on your phone and how much room they take up, both for the app itself and its stored data.

 It may take several seconds for your iPhone to show the graph, as it takes time to scan and analyze its storage.
 Even after the chart first appears, you’ll want to wait several seconds more for it to stabilize, as the app list and storage sizes can change while your phone completes its analysis.

 Your iPhone Storage menu will divide that bar up top into familiar categories like Apps, Media, Photos, and Mail, but also an Other category that is sometimes very large.
 It’s common for Other to be in the 5-20GB range, but if it’s way over 20GB, it has probably grown out of control.
 You can scroll all the way down to the bottom of the app list where you will see “iOS” and “System Data” listed.
 Tap on “System Data” to see how much “Other System Data” is taking up.